Angrivarii: Name and etymology

-Ancient history
+Classical history

-Thusnelda at the Triumph of Germanicus, by Karl von Piloty, 1873.

 Although the Angrivarii receive brief mention in Ptolemy (2.10) and the Germania of Tacitus (33), they appear mainly at several locations in Annales.
-They were involved marginally in the wars fought by the talented Germanicus Caesar on behalf of his uncle Tiberius, emperor of Rome, against the perpetrators of the massacre of three Roman legions in the Battle of the Teutoburg Forest, the year 9.
+They were involved marginally in the wars fought by the talented Germanicus Caesar on behalf of his uncle Tiberius, emperor of Rome, against the perpetrators of the massacre of three Roman legions in the Battle of the Teutoburg Forest, in the year 9.

-The wars began in the last years of the reign of Augustus, first emperor of Rome.
+The wars began in the last years of the reign of Augustus, the first emperor of Rome.
 Augustus died an old but respected man in the year 14 and was celebrated with much pomp and splendor.
 He left a document to be read to the senate posthumously, expressly forbidding extension of the empire beyond the Rhine.
 News of the will was welcomed by the Germans, thinking it gave them a free hand in the region.
 Germanicus found it necessary to pacify the border, which he did by a combination of scorched earth raids and offers of alliance with Rome - in short, stick and carrot.
-These raids also kept the army of the lower Rhine distracted from the possibility of mutiny, which had broken out on Augustus's death and only been quelled by concessions and executions.
+These raids also kept the army of the Lower Rhine distracted from the possibility of mutiny, which had broken out on Augustus's death and only been quelled by concessions and executions.

-For punitive expeditions Germanicus used the Ems river, which flowed from the heart of the country occupied by the tribes that became the Franks.
-These were still under Arminius, who had led the German confederation to the victory in 9.
+For punitive expeditions, Germanicus used the Ems river, which flowed from the heart of the country occupied by the tribes that became the Franks.
+These were still under Arminius, who had led the German confederation to victory in 9.
 Unlike Arminius' native tribe, the Cherusci, the loyalty of the other tribes in the confederation was at best equivocal.